AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-38-Email-Phishing.md

 ## Real-World Example
 In 2014, Sony Pictures was breached partly through a spear phishing email campaign where employees received convincing emails appearing to come from Apple asking them to verify their Apple ID credentials.
 Once attackers had employee credentials they used them to move through Sony's network, eventually exfiltrating terabytes of unreleased films, executive emails, salary information, and employee personal data.
 The breach caused an estimated $100 million in damages — initiated by employees entering credentials on a fake Apple login page reached through a phishing email.

+## Why It Matters
+From an attacker's side, email phishing is cheap, scalable, and highly effective.
+A single phishing campaign can target thousands of people simultaneously with minimal cost.
+Even a 0.1% success rate on 100,000 emails means 100 compromised accounts.